PE51K/lct-hack-2025/frontend/README.md

 npm run dev
 ```

-5. Open your browser and navigate to `http://localhost:5173` (or the port specified in the output).
+5. Open your browser and navigate to `http://localhost:5173` (default Vite dev server port).

 ## Linting and Formatting